jKalfis/pfUI-DQB/README.md

 and specifically for the **OctoWoW environment**.

-The addon was developed and tested around the pfUI + ClassicAPI environment used by OctoWoW.
+The addon was developed and tested around the pfUI + ClassicAPI environment created by brues.

 ---